chaince/apidocs/websocket-tickers.md

 ## Stream

-Ticker and 10 price levels each direction are pushed every 5 seconds
+Ticker and 10 levels depth each direction are pushed every 5 seconds

 ```json
 {